backdrop-contrib/potx/README.md

    extraction request, the memory limit for PHP on the server is probably too low, try to set that higher.

-The module also includes optional Coder (http://drupal.org/project/coder) integration, allowing you to spot translatability errors in modules while doing your regular code review.
+The module also includes optional Coder Review (https://backdropcms.org/project/coder_review) integration, allowing you to spot translatability errors in modules while doing your regular code review.